\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 \subsection{BCG Properties}

-We now look into the key stellar component in the galaxy clusters -- the brightest cluster galaxy.
-We will study several relations that relate to the BCG, from their black holes to their halo properties.
-We further look into the BCG colour-magnitude, age-halo formation time relations.
+We now look into the key stellar component in the galaxy clusters: the brightest cluster galaxy.
+We will study several relations \Romeel{for} BCGs, from their black holes to their halo properties.
+We further look into the BCG colour--magnitude and age--halo formation time relations.
 Note that various definitions of BCGs are used in this section at times, to better compare with observational results.